-Romania profile - Timeline - BBC News
+Romania profile

 1877-1878 - Romania wins full independence from the Ottoman Empire by siding with Russia in the Russo-Turkish War.
 It also acquires a coastline on the Danube delta.

-1881 - Romania becomes a kingdom.
-Romanians in the Hungarian province of Transylvania form a National Party to campaign for their rights, but meet with repression by the Hungarian authorities.

-1904 - The Romanian oil industry takes off with the opening of the first refinery.
+1904 - The oil industry takes off with the opening of the first refinery.

 1914 - King Carol's death ends Romania's alliance with the Central Powers - Germany and Austria.
 His nephew Ferdinand takes Romania into World War I on the Allied side in 1916.

-1918 - As part of the peace settlement at the end of the war, Romania acquires several territories with resident Romanian populations - virtually doubling in size and population.
+1918 - As part of the peace settlement at the end of the war, Romania virtually doubles in size and population.

 1930s - Rise of fascist "Iron Guard" mass movement.

+1940 - General Ion Antonescu seizes power, and allies Romania with Nazi Germany.

-1944 - Antonescu ousted.
-Romania switches sides as Soviet forces close in.
+1944 - Romania switches sides as Soviet forces close in.
+A Soviet-backed government is installed the following year.

 Communist takeover

-1947 - Romania regains Transylvania under peace treaty but loses territory to Soviet Union.
-King Michael abdicates.
-Romanian People's Republic proclaimed.
+1947 - Romania regains Transylvania under peace treaty but loses some territory to Soviet Union.
+King Michael is forced to abdicate and Soviet-style people's republic is formed.

-1965 - Nicolae Ceausescu becomes Communist Party leader after death of Gheorghe Gheorghiu-Dej.
-He pursues foreign policy that often runs counter to Moscow's lead, while increasing repressive rule and personality cult at home.
+1965 - Nicolae Ceausescu becomes Communist leader and pursues a foreign policy that often runs counter to Moscow's lead, while increasing repressive rule and personality cult at home.

 1975 - United States grants Romania most-favoured-nation status.